EKGF/movie-demonstrator/overview.md

 (The use Cases are not part of the Data Pillar but are needed for scoping and purpose)

 - Vocabulary

 - Ontology

 - Dataset/product

 - Mappings to/from non-RDF data

 - Quality rules

 - Derivation rules

 These are all linked to the use cases.

 ## Criteria

+The following criteria are important considerations for the use case:

-Not too large
+- Not too large

-Quality not volume
+- Quality not volume

-Fairly self-contained
+- Fairly self-contained

-Able to be made open source (no IP issues)
+- Able to be made open source (no IP issues)

-Someone on team (or who can be recruited) who understands the domain
+- There is someone on the team (or who can be recruited) who understands the domain

-Understandable to wide audience
+- Understandable to a wide audience

-Something that’s useful in its own right
+- Something that’s useful in its own right

-	Publish by EKGF
+	- Publishable by EKGF

-	Contribute back to author/owner
+	- Attribute back to author/owner

-Need numeric data for derivation/aggregation rules (may just be counts)
+- Need numeric data for derivation/aggregation rules (may just be counts)

 ## Main candidate